 The Treaty on Stability, Coordination and Governance (TSCG, "fiscal compact") builds on the budgetary rules outlined in the Stability and Growth Pact.

-The Treaty on Stability, Coordination and Governance was signed on 2 March 2012 by the leaders of all euro area members and eight other EU member states, and entered into force on 1 January 2013.
+The Treaty on Stability, Coordination and Governance was signed on 2 March 2012 by the leaders of all then euro area members and 8 other EU member states, and entered into force on 1 January 2013.

-Signatories to the treaty agreed to implement a balanced budget rule in their national legislation through permanent, binding provisions, preferably of a constitutional character, by the end of 2013.
+Signatories to the Treaty agreed to implement a balanced budget rule in their national legislation through permanent, binding provisions, preferably of a constitutional character.